Looking for ideas of places to travel without having to quarantine on return to the UK?

 Our insurer, American Express, states that “if the government advises against all travel, you will not be covered by your insurance policy if you do choose to travel against this advice.
 If the government advises against all but essential travel, you will only be covered if your travel is essential”.

-There may be specialist insurance policies for specific countries, but we chose to stick to the rules for many reasons – because we want to, because we are in the middle of an adoption process and also because it would violate my husband’s company travel policy (a very small but very big detail).
+There may be specialist insurance policies for specific countries that require quarantine measures, but we chose to stick to the rules for many reasons – because we want to, because we are in the middle of an adoption process and also because it would violate my husband’s company travel policy (a very small but very big detail).

 If you book a trip to somewhere without quarantine rules and at the time of booking, you are following official travel advice, you will be covered by your insurance policy in theory.
 Please take the time to review your insurance policy and any additional conditions recently introduced due to Covid19.

-The 3 big questions are: can you afford or are you prepared to quarantine on arrival at home if things change as you are travelling from the UK?
+The 3 big questions are: can you afford or are you prepared to quarantine on arrival or test on arrival at home if things change as you are travelling from the UK?
 What happens if you get sick on location?
 The European Health Insurance Scheme will cover your medical needs whilst the UK is part of the EU – but if your family has to remain for an extra 2 weeks for example at that destination, how will it work?
-Also, will a delayed arrival have any impact on children returning to school in September?
+Also, will a delayed arrival have any impact on UK travelers with children returning to school in September?

 Where can I go right now on holiday?

 The list keeps changing (and we almost got caught short on a recent trip to Spain in July 2020 and was nervous for a few days while we were in Greece in August), so bear this in mind.
-I thought that travel advice was valid for ‘3 weeks’ but as things change in other countries, this will too.
+I thought that travel advice was valid for ‘3 weeks’ but as quarantine restrictions change in other countries, this will too.
 Is last minute best?
-Who knows….
-I think we need to accept that the privilege of travelling may be revoked at any minute and live with this.
+Who knows… I think we need to accept that the privilege of travelling may be revoked at any minute and live with this.